queenfan993/Aruba-AP/readme.md

 - snmpwalk

 ## monitor.sh :
-- Monitors the fetures every minitues
-- The password of the APs are hidden
+The password of the APs are hidden
-- The contents in the folder are the only remaining raw data I could find.
+The contents in the folder are the remaining raw data.

 [features] can be :
 * staSignalToNoiseRatio
 * wlanAPNumClients